dmitrycello/yaglpp/assets/USAGE.md

 GLApplication glApplication;
 ```

+> [!NOTE]
+> AFX-alike layout is rather experimental, and at the moment it has only two classes.
+But it could become very promising direction for development in the future.

 > [!WARNING]
 > In order to use AFX-alike layout, do not forget to comment the **`GLPP_NO_AFX_LAYOUT`** switch in the **`glpp.h`** library header, and rebuild glpp.